timbaillie/animate-away/README.md

 # animate-away
-messing around with css animation
+messing around with css animation & learning to use atom